artyomlagun/receipt_parser/README.md

 # ReceiptParser
-Itexus web service for receipts validating and parsing
+Web service for receipts validating and parsing

 ## Usage
 Use 2 routes: